 The Partnership is also exposed to credit risk from investments in forward currency contracts.
 The Partnership limits its exposure to credit losses on forward currency contracts by ensuring there are netting arrangements with each counterparty to the forward currency contracts, such that any gains (amounts owing to the Partnership) on individual contracts can be set off against any losses (amounts owing to the counterparty) even in the event of default or bankruptcy.
 The maximum exposure to credit risk from these contracts is equivalent to the fair value of forward currency contracts that are in a net unrealized gain position as of the reporting date as outlined in the table below including the effect of master netting or similar arrangements in place with all counterparties.
 The following table outlines the exposure and credit rating of each counterparty in an unrealized gain position as of the date of the statements of financial position.

-December 31, 2021 Net Unrealized Gain (\$) Credit Rating CIBC World Markets Inc. 35,405 Standard & Poor's A-1 December 31, 2020 Net Unrealized Gain (\$) Credit Rating CIBC World Markets Inc. 118,465 Standard & Poor's A-1
+December 31, 2022 Net Unrealized Gain (\$) Credit Rating CIBC World Markets Inc. 122,216 Standard & Poor's A-1 December 31, 2021 Net Unrealized Gain (\$) Credit Rating

 Leverage Risk